00xPh4ntom/EPSSeeker/README.md

 ## Acknowledgments

-This tool was created using the EPSS API provided by FIRST.org.
+I created this tool using the EPSS API provided by FIRST.org.